eda-ricercatore/gulyas-scripts/notes/reviews/Rothman2016a.md

 	- track the following types of tasks
 		* project work, with start and end dates, and specifically meets the goals of the organizations
 			+ the goals of the organizations should be publicly displayed, so that people can view these accessible goals and help team/product managers access if their tasks are aligned with the goals of the company (pp. 28)
+			+ pp. 41, "Senior management supplies strategic goals to the organization.
+Each layer of management below refines those strategic goals into successively more tactical goals and actions.
+In hierarchies, each level supports the goals of the level above."
+			+ pp. 41, "Your job as a manager is to match the work your group does to the mission of your group and ensure it supports your manager’s goals."
 		* ad hoc work, which appears as crises, unanticipated requests, or unplanned work
 		* periodic work that occurs at predictable intervals
 		* ongoing work to "\[keep\] the business and operation running"